The first version of the specialist economy looks like a marketplace.

 Why this matters for model quality

-If the roster is uncalibrated, the reward model learns noise.
+If the roster is uncalibrated, the reward model absorbs noise.
 If the reviewer pool drifts, the evaluation set loses meaning.
 If the best reviewers are not routed to the hardest cases, the lab pays expert rates for mediocre signal.
 If the system cannot remember who produced which decision, compliance and debugging both get harder.

 A reputation system changes the economics.